ubccr/coldfront/README.md

 - Integration with 3rd party systems for automation and access control
 - Center director approval system and annual project reviews

+## Contact Information
+If you would like a live demo followed by QA, please contact us at ccr-coldfront-admin-list@listserv.buffalo.edu.
+You can also contact us for general inquiries and installation troubleshooting.

+If you would like to join our mailing list to receive news and updates, please send an email with subject 'subscribe' to ccr-open-coldfront-list@listserv.buffalo.edu.

 ## Quick Install
 1. Coldfront requires Python 3.6, memcached, and redis.